Amphetamines are stimulant drugs, which means they speed up the messages travelling between the brain and the body.

 The appearance of amphetamines varies.
 They may be in the form of a powder, tablets, capsules or crystals.
 They may be packaged in 'foils' (aluminium foil), plastic bags or small balloons when sold illegally.

 Amphetamine powder can range in colour from white through to brown; sometimes it may be orange or dark purple.
 It has a strong smell and bitter taste.

 Amphetamine capsules and tablets vary considerably in colour.
 They can be a mix of drugs, binding agents, caffeine and sugar.

-Crystal methamphetamine, a potent form of amphetamine, generally comes in large, sheet-like crystals, or as a crystalline powder.
+Crystal methamphetamine (also known as ice) is a potent form of amphetamine, which generally comes in large, sheet-like crystals, or as a crystalline powder.

 Amphetamines are generally swallowed, injected or smoked.
 They are also snorted.

 There is no safe level of drug use.
 Use of any drug always carries some risk.
 It's important to be careful when taking any type of drug.